 - “Riba de Ave” – MIP, Month of the Image of Porto (Porto, PT, 2018);

-His work is represented in public collections, namely in the Collection of Artist Books from the Calouste Gulbenkian Foundation (Portugal), in the Contemporary Art Center of the Porto Municipal Collection (Portugal), in the Biennial Art Foundation of Cerveira (Portugal) and in national and foreign private collections.
+His work has received several awards and is represented in public collections, namely in the Contemporary Art Center of the Porto Municipal Collection (PT), in the Calouste Gulbenkian Foundation Art Library (PT), in the Biennial Art Foundation of Cerveira (PT), and in national and foreign private collections.